gpestana/notes/talks/dark_web_2018/main_script.md

 recognise the complexity of these.
 Let's really briwfly try to understand how Tor works.

->> Tor brief tech explanation
+> Tor brief tech explanation

-## Why should you use Tor?
-Why is it so important?
 Tor can protect you from traffic analysis.
 Traffic analysis consists of tracking your online bahaviour based on the websites and services you use, and from which location.
 With this information, websites are able to discriminate you,